 Originally from Gorleston-on-Sea in Norfolk, Maxim studied with Maja Passchier before moving to the Yehudi Menuhin School to study with Thomas Carroll.
 He currently studies at the Royal College of Music with Professor Melissa Phelps, where he is the Herbert Howells & Thomas Fielden Scholar.
 Maxim is also a Hattori Foundation Junior Award recipient and has participated in masterclasses with leading cellists including Steven Isserlis, Heinrich Schiff, Julian Lloyd Webber, Paul Katz and Guy Johnston.

-Also a committed chamber musician, Maxim has performed in many leading venues including Wigmore Hall and St. John’s Smith Square.
-He has also appeared at the Lewes Chamber Music Festival, Klosters Music Festival and the East Neuk Festival, where he will be returning in 2020.
+Also a passionate chamber musician, Maxim has performed in many leading venues across the including St. John’s Smith Square and a performance of Strauss’ Metamophosen Septet at the Wigmore Hall.
+He has also appeared at the Lewes Chamber Music Festival, Klosters Music Festival in Switzerland and the East Neuk Festival in Scotland.
 In 2018, Maxim toured the Netherlands as part of Trio Pantoum, which included a performance of Ravel’s Piano Trio broadcast live on Dutch radio from the Concertgebouw, Amsterdam.

-Maxim is grateful to the Young Classical Artists Trust (YCAT) for their generous support in their aftercare scheme for BBC Young Musician finalists.
+Maxim is grateful to the Young Classical Artists Trust for their generous support in their aftercare scheme for BBC Young Musician finalists.